Sunday, June 27, 2010

 12 Iceland

-A: ...pair them with a lovely and very well-balanced arrangement and...
+A: ...but pair them with a lovely and very well-balanced arrangement...

-V: ...a note-perfect performance and the whole thing is taken to a level you might never have expected it to attain.
-Perfection.
-The last minute is Goosebump Central for me.
+V: ...and a note-perfect performance and the whole thing is taken to a level you might never have expected it to attain: perfection.
+(Apart from the dress.)
+The last minute is Goosebump Central.
 I wonder whether, in Norway’s absence, it would have won.

 13 FYR Macedonia